 A post is planted in the jaw bone to support a replacement tooth.
-This acts like the root of a natural tooth.
-Implants can also be used to support fixed bridges or dentures.
+This acts like the root of a natural tooth. implants can also be used to support fixed bridges or secure dentures.

 Implant treatment normally has two stages.
 First, the implant is placed in the jaw.
-Then, when the jaw has healed, replacement teeth are attached to the implant.
-In some situations it is possible for temporary teeth to be attached to an implant at the time of fitting.
+Then, when the jaw has healed, a replacement tooth is attached to the implant.
+In some situations it is possible for temporary teeth to be attached to an implant at the time of placement.

 Would implants be right for me?

 A detailed examination of your mouth and jaw is required to determine if dental implants are a suitable treatment option.
 Once you have been given all your options, then you can decide whether implants are right for you

 If you decide to go ahead, this is what will happen.

 - Implant treatment is usually carried out in the dental under local anaesthetic.
 You can opt to have the treatment carried out under sedation – this requires special arrangements.

 - The implant is screwed or pushed in a hole created in the jawbone, and the gum is stitched so that it heals over or around the implant.